Pi-L/Touiteur/README.md

 # Touiteur

 ## Description
-*This "twitter like" app was a JavaScript exercise I worked on while learning web development at [CEFIM][8].*
+*This "twitter like" app was a JavaScript exercise I worked on while learning web development.*
 I also learned to use Intersection Observers in order to make *[infinite scrolling][2]* possible, and to refresh only visible twits contents.

 **Date : 11/2019**